mirefek/pylogic/README.md

 Although this feature is just a convenience, it is implemented already in the logical core -- a theorem in the core is not only a term but a term together with a dictionary of assumptions (`dict[AssumptionLabel, Term]`).
 Such assumptions can be converted into the standard assumptions (prepending `A => `), and vice versa.
 When modus ponens is applied, it is applied only on the main terms, and the assumptions of both statements get merged (if there is a conflict in an equally labelled assumption, the logical core raises an exception).

+### Trusted verifiers

+To increase flexibility, there is an option to make the core less secured, and add further "trusted addons" which are allowed to produce verified theorems independently of the core logic.
+So far, there is a [SAT verifier](sat_verifier.py), and various calculators, see e.g. [calc_numbers.py](calc_numbers.py)

 ## Above core

 I am planning to change this quite significantly, so just a few words.
 For proving convenience, I am mostly not using CoreTheorem but Theorem.
 It contains just a very little data above CoreTheorem, in particular which variables should be considered "frozen" (fixed), and how to handle some specific labels.
 Functionality-wise, it performs automatic unification, and offers coder friendly Python interface (various methods, `__call__` can be used for modus_ponens / variable substitutions...)